-While creating the Integrated Customer Lifecycle™, interconnecting all four front-office departments, we found remarkable similarities between a focus on sales and the traits of Customer Centricity.
+While creating the Integrated Customer Lifecycle™, interconnecting all front-line departments, we found remarkable similarities between a focus on sales and the traits of Customer Centricity.
 Similarly, a focus on marketing pointed to Product Centricity.
-We started to wonder: Could we match other business models to the two remaining departments of the Integrated Customer Lifecycle™, and if so, what does it mean?
+We started to wonder: Could we match other business models to the two remaining functional sections of the Integrated Customer Lifecycle™, and if so, what does it mean?

 KNOWN BUSINESS MODELS

-Peppers also came up with a neat description of each of the two business models:
+Peppers also came up with two neat descriptions:

 “Product-centric competition is based on having a product that meets a certain customer need, and then trying to find as many customers as possible who want to have that need met.
 Success is measured by the number of customers reached.
-In competitive terms, this would represent the company’s market share.”
+In competitive terms, this would represent a share of market.”

 “Customer-centric competition starts with an individual customer and tries to meet as many of that customer’s needs as possible – across all the company’s divisions and business units, and through time.
 In competitive terms, this would represent a share of customer.“

-In the Business Model Matrix™ we used the term ‘Exploitative’ to capture the traits of Product Centricity, which is, as suggested by the vertical axis, a growth-driven business model, used to exploit market potential.
-This objective can only be achieved at scale through extensive marketing campaigns.
+In the Business Model Matrix™ we used the term ‘Exploitative’ to capture the traits of Product Centricity, which is, as suggested by the vertical axis, a growth-driven business model, used to exploit market potential (addressable market).
+This objective can (only) be achieved at scale through extensive marketing campaigns.

 Customer Centricity on the other hand is ‘Explorative’ by nature: it is an in-depth business model, exploring the scope of individual customer needs.
 It is NOT about pleasing your customers.
 Contrary to the marketing process, which addresses problems experienced by suspected customers in the market at large, the sales process is about offering a solution, building individual relationships, helping customers make informed decisions.
 Account-based marketing, or account management as we used to call it, is the best way to explore customer needs.
 In competitive terms, this would represent a share of wallet.

 Both business models are AS-A-PRODUCT, meaning, it is about getting a customer to buy a product or service, by which they obtain some form of ownership or possession.